 - Use chart-specific functionality, such as error bars or data labels.

-To create a chart in Excel, see Create a chart from start to finish.
-To add a chart to your Word document, see Add a chart to your document.
+To create a chart, see Create a chart.
 For help with deciding which type of chart to use, see Available chart types.